dwaissman/Tidy_data/README.md

 Result:
 - tidy_data.txt

-A Codebook (CodeBook.md) for the tidy data is also included.
+A Codebook (CodeBook.md) for the tidy data is also included in this repository.